Kuldeep Kumar, Ph.D. | Postdoctoral Researcher

 Grants

-4. 2023: Part of NIH R01 grant on 22q11.2 deletion (PI: Carrie Bearden)
+4. 2023: Part of NIH R01 grant on 22q11.2 deletion (PI: Carrie Bearden).
+Generated preliminary results on transcriptomic and cellular decoding of 22q11.2 deletion MRI profiles and related power analysis for the grant.

 Teaching & Mentoring